yongqi8899/Neighborly-BE-/README.md

 ## Configuration

-Environment-specific configurations can be set in `.env` file. take a look at the `example.env` file.

 Create a new `.env` file and then copy the contents of `example.env` into it, you may change the `JWT_SECRET` and `PORT` values.